 One by one—and then sometimes two by three or four—they strike a pose and flash their best smiles or serious looks for the camera.

-Then in no time, the afternoon is over and we pack up our gear, hug goodbyes, and drive away.
+Then in no time, the afternoon is over and we pack up our gear, hug goodbye, and drive away.

 But it’s not over.

 Later that weekend, as Jenna begins editing, she calls me with excitement.
 The pictures are turning out great.
-The girls show up as gorgeous.
+The girls show up as gorgeous as they are.

-Despite perhaps years of pain, of abuse, or of neglect, beauty and hope still rise to the top.
-It looks different on each girl, but it’s definitely there.
+Despite years of pain, of abuse, or of neglect, their beauty and hope still rise to the top.
+It looks different on each girl, but it’s definitely there on each of them.

 Jenna matches each picture with a frame.
 Then carefully wraps and ribbons and later gifts these photos and more to the girls to be amazed at their own beauty.

 What will each girl do with her photos?

 Some will probably go to love interests, some traded among each other, and some probably tucked away in the next packing box as they move along to the next home.